richtabor/MerlinWP/README.md

 * `merlin_url` — the admin url where Merlin WP will exist
 * `child_action_btn_url` — the url for the child theme generator's "Learn more" link
 * `help_mode` — a wizard for your wizard, if you need help *(beta)*
 * `dev_mode` — retain the "Theme Setup" menu item under the WordPress Admin > Appearance section for testing.
 Also enables JS/CSS minified files.
+This is on by default during the beta.
 * `branding` — show Merlin WP's logo or not *(beta)*

 ### 3. Add your demo content